A Review of Searches for Evidence of Tachyons

-Whatever its initial energy, the tachyon would quickly attain a kinetic energy $K$ at which $dK/dx=0,$ Thus, experimenters looked for a peak at the predicted energy when particles were detected in a counter.
+For a significant plate separation, the tachyon would quickly attain a kinetic energy $K$ at which $dK/dx=0,$ Thus, experimenters looked for a peak above background at that predicted energy when particles were detected.
 In the first experiment one detector was used, while the second experiment used two detectors in coincidence to reduce the background, but neither experiment found any evidence for tachyons.
 The reported negative results of these experiments meant that if tachyons were being produced their cross section was more than $10^8$ times smaller than that of electron-positron pair production at the same 1.2 MeV energy.

 It is possible that tachyons might only be produced at very high energy.
 In particular, they might be present in the showers created when extremely high energy cosmic rays enter the Earth's atmosphere from space, and could reveal their presence if they reached ground-based detectors before the shower front travelling at essentially light speed.
 Here again only upper limits were found, although an initial 1974 report by Roger Clay and Philip Crouch reported seeing ``possible" evidence for tachyons in the form of many pulses in the detectors in advance of the shower front.~\citep{Clay1974} The same group, however, using an improved electronics system failed to reproduce their earlier results, which was also the case in subsequent searches by other groups conducted during the 1970's and early 1980's.~\citep{Prescott1975,Murthy1971,Fegan1975,Emery1975, Hazen1975, Smith1977, Bhat1979, Marini1982}.
 A much more recent search in 2020 similarly found no evidence in cosmic ray data.~\citep{Garipov2020}